lingz/meteor-reactive-class/README.md

 --------------------|-----------|------------
 reactive            | true      | Whether objects are by default reactive, that is their setters invalidate. transformCollection | true      | Whether collection queries automatically return objects cast into this class.
-Set to false if you are using the same collection for multiple classes.
+Set to false if you are using the same collection for multiple classes. expand              | null      | Take a look at the "Resolving relationships" section

 ## Setup